JenniferPylko/openlore/cosmology/conduits/warble/solar-system/warble-d/radiance/cogkane/introduction.md

 In other areas and less commonly in Cogkane, people built shrines and worshipped spirits.
 [The Verdant Ascetics](../../../../factions/verdant-ascetics.md) fell in this category.

 The Trifulgoris, or the 3 flames of the world, is a symbol composed of the glyphs for divinity, spirit, and mortality.
-It's widely used in Cogkane as a symbol of sanctity to bring good fortune.
+It was widely used in Cogkane as a symbol of sanctity and to bring good fortune.

 ## International Relations